SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vSivgdRoiDD8I1uBa1pUk9uALPbsE4LyoSVJpJkxLbT3DqTN-UwAcn4La9jmADG2u-8Ul5dZmDpwVtw/pub?w=3842&h=1698" width=800>
 </p>

 The figure above shows a biological neuron.
-It has *dendrites* that recieve information from neurons.
-The recieved information is passed on to the *cell body or the nucleus* of the neuron.
+It has *dendrites* that receive information from neurons.
+The received information is passed on to the *cell body or the nucleus* of the neuron.
 The *nucleus* is where the information is processed and passed on to the next layer of neurons through *axons*.

 Our brain consists of about 100 billion such neurons which communicate through electrochemical signals.
-Each neuron is connected to 100s and 1000s of other neurons which constantly transmit and recieve signals.
+Each neuron is connected to 100s and 1000s of other neurons which constantly transmit and receive signals.

-But how can our brain precess so much information just by sending electrochemical signals?
+But how can our brain process so much information just by sending electrochemical signals?
 How can the neurons understand which signal is important and which isn't?
 How do the neurons know what information to pass forward?

 The electrochemical signals consist of strong and weak signals.
 The strong signals are the ones to dominate which information is important.
-So only the strong signal or a combination of them pass through the neclues(the CPU of neurons) and are transmitted to the next set of neurons through the axons.
+So only the strong signal or a combination of them pass through the nuclues (the CPU of neurons) and are transmitted to the next set of neurons through the axons.

 But how are some signals strong and some signals week?

 Well, through millions of years of evolution, the neurons have become sensitive to certain kinds of signals.
 When the neuron encounters a specific pattern, they get triggered(activated) and as a consequence send strong signals to other neurons and hence the information is transmitted.

 Most of us also know that different regions of our brain are activated (/receptive) for different actions like seeing, hearing, creative thinking and so on.
-This is because the neurons belonging to a specific region in the brain are trained to process a certain kind of information better and hence get activated only when certain kinds of information is being sent.The figure below gives us a better understanding of the different receptive regions of the brain.
+This is because the neurons belonging to a specific region in the brain are trained to process a certain kind of information better and hence get activated only when certain kinds of information is being sent.
+The figure below gives us a better understanding of the different receptive regions of the brain.

 <p align="center">
 <img src="https://raw.githubusercontent.com/SurajDonthi/Article-Tutorials/master/NN%20with%20Numpy%201/Images/Blausen_0102_Brain_Motor%26Sensory_(flipped).png" width="50%">